Large kelpfish: Distribution and habitat

 The large kelpfish is found in the southwestern Pacific Ocean.
 It occurs in Australia from Fraser Island in Queensland to the Gippsland Lakes in Victoria, the islands in the Bass Strait and north-eastern Tasmania, as well as Lord Howe Island in the Tasman Sea.
 In New Zealand it is found around the North Island, between the North Cape and East Cape.
-This species is found in kelp and areas with macroalgae on reefs in shallow water in area that are frequently subjected to powerful surges or waves, often being found in the intertidal zone.
+This species is found in kelp and areas with macroalgae on reefs in shallow water in area that are frequently subjected to powerful surges or waves, often being found in the intertidal zone or around 10 meters depth.
+In Northeast New Zealand, C. marmoratus is commonly found in barren habitats with other fish like Girella tricuspidata and Parma alboscapularis.
+It is also sometimes found in shallow breakwater areas over winter.
+C. marmoratus is one of only a few species to have a trans-Tasman distribution in one Australian study.
+This is surprising because the islands of New Zealand were historically connected to Australia through the Gondwana landmass.

 Biology

 The large kelpfish feeds on invertebrates, including small molluscs, crabs and sea urchins.
 The fertilised eggs are reportedly attached to fronds of seaweed within cavities in reefs.
 These fishes remain close to the seabed and continually move around the surge zone and may be found in large aggregations.
+C. marmoratus is considered a site-attached predator and is a relatively poor swimmer.
+It has been known to rest along the bottom and will jump between habitats rather than continuously swim.
+In another study from New Zealand, C. marmoratus, though able to swim against the current, refused to do so.
+The fish instead used its pectoral fins and hydrodynamics to hold itself in place along the bottom without swimming.
+The large kelpfish is also considered crepuscular, meaning it is most active during the twilight period of the day.

+Conservation status

+The C. marmoratus populations are generally stable but do depend on the health of their habitat, the kelp forests.
+Factors like pollution, climate change, overfishing, and coastal development can all pose a risk to the kelp forest ecosystem and ultimately the large kelpfish.
+A study from Australia analyzing the amount of plastic in reef fish found that while most reef fish had no plastic in their guts, out of five C. marmoratus fish, one had plastic in its gut.
+The large kelpfish have decreased in abundance in the past, according to one 1990 study in New Zealand.
+In this study, the large kelpfish abundance in the rocky reef decreased from 1978 to 1988.